leon-thomm/ryvencore-qt/README.md

   <img src="./ryvencore_qt/resources/pics/logo.png" alt="drawing" width="70%"/>
 </p>

-`rvencore-qt` is a **Python library for building visual node editors**.
+`rvencore-qt` is a wrapper around [ryvencore](https://github.com/leon-thomm/ryvencore) and provides a Qt frontend for it.
 It comes from the [Ryven](https://github.com/leon-thomm/Ryven) project and will be the foundation for future Ryven versions.
-Technically, `ryvencore-qt` provides a Qt-based frontend for what is now referred to as `ryvencore`.
-However, `ryvencore` itself is currently still included in this repository. `ryvencore` implements all the abstract functionality and can be used to easily deploy flows directly on the backend.

-# Details

-**Installation**
+So, ryvencore-qt can be used to build cross-platform standalone visual node editors based on Python.
+Projects made with ryvencore-qt can be natively deployed directly on the backend, ryvencore.
+The development of ryvencore-qt is currently closely tied to Ryven.

+### Installation

 ```
 pip install ryvencore-qt
 ```

-or from sources
+or build from sources
 ```
 git clone https://github.com/leon-thomm/ryvencore-qt
 cd ryvencore-qt
-python setup.py install
+pip install .
 ```

-**Dependencies**
+### Dependencies

-`ryvencore-qt` runs on PySide2 (bindings for Qt) using [QtPy](https://github.com/spyder-ide/qtpy) as a wrapper to eventually enable seamless switching between PySide2 and PySide6.
+ryvencore-qt runs on PySide2 (Python bindings for Qt) using [QtPy](https://github.com/spyder-ide/qtpy) as a wrapper to (eventually, once supported) enable seamless switching between PySide2 and PySide6.
 Notice that `ryvencore-qt` does not work with PyQt, due to crucial inheritance restrictions in PyQt.

-Saved projects can be deployed directly on the backend (`ryvencore`) which does not have a single dependency so far.

-**Code**

-I tried structure all code nicely but it's not 100% PEP 8 conform, and it does not (yet) follow a particular standard for docstring formatting etc. The individual packages have their own READMEs giving a quick overview which should be quite helpful to gain understanding about the implementation.

-# quick start
+### quick start

 The below code demonstrates how to set up an editor with custom defined nodes.
 You can also find the code in the *examples* folder.